 - Research and development in biomedical engineering and healthcare technologies

 - developing low-cost technologies related to health care to help people in rural areas

-In March 2012, the Government of Gujarat agreed to support IITGN’s proposal to establish a Center for Biomedical Engineering at IITGN.
+In March 2012, the Government of Gujarat agreed to support IITGN’s proposal to establish a Centre for Biomedical Engineering at IITGN.
 The first installment of the funding, a sum of Rupees 1 crores only, was received in February 2013.
-The center was established with the aim of undertaking advanced research, bringing out publications and disseminating knowledge in the area of Biomedical Engineering.
+The centre was established with the aim of undertaking advanced research, bringing out publications and disseminating knowledge in the area of Biomedical Engineering.